VerklegtNamskeidHR2024/Da-Project/Skyrslur/Dagbaekur/End-Of-Day-6.12.md

 Yeabsire:\
+I worked on property ui and connecting it to the logic wrapper. i came at 10 and left at 6:30.\

 Kormákur:\
 I finished most of the work request logic and UI, only thing left is completing the edit feature.
 I came at 11:00 and left at 19:30.